Popular Canadian pop singer. The most famous Canadian singers and singers

 First president to live in the White House in Washington

-English navigator, member of the expeditions of R. Chancellor to search for a passage by the Northern Sea Route, who reached the mouth of the Northern Dvina (1553)
+English navigator, participant in R. Chancellor's expeditions to search for a passage along the Northern Sea Route, reaching the mouth of the Northern Dvina (1553)

-English navigator, received in Moscow by Ivan IV the Terrible, who processed R. Chancellor's report into the book "English Travelers in the Moscow State in the 16th century."
+An English navigator, received in Moscow by Ivan IV the Terrible, who processed R. Chancellor’s report into the book “English Travelers in the Muscovite State in the 16th Century.”

 Inventor of modern chewing gum